alvaro-gc95/RASCAL/README.md

 The choice of the predictor variable is flexible.
 However, if you want to reconstruct a long time series, it's important to consider that the connection between the predictor and the predicted variable should be very robust.
 This is because certain relationships may change in a changing climate scenario.

-To run ANATISER, these other python libraries are required:
+To run RASCAL, these other python libraries are required:
 - numpy
 - pandas
 - dask